rgitrepo/kubernetes-beginner-to-pro/docs/day9/rbac.md

 ---

+Here’s the updated Section 5 of the tutorial with an example using a service account instead of a user account:

+---

 ### 5. [Permissions, Authorizations, and Authentications](#permissions-authorizations-and-authentications)

 After applying the various bindings (`RoleBindings` and `ClusterRoleBindings`) described in this tutorial, specific permissions are granted to the users or service accounts specified in those bindings.
 Here’s what kind of permissions or authorizations become available and to whom: